‘General Hospital’ Spoilers: Milo Goes Knocking On The Dawn Of Day Door Asking For Shiloh’s Help

 There is a new General Hospital preview clip for Monday’s episode that has fans a little worried.
 Drew Cheetwood is stepping back into his role as Milo, but with a different twist.
-He has been one of Sonny’s body guards for many years and has been dating nurse Epiphany as well.
+He has been one of Sonny’s bodyguards for many years and has been dating nurse Epiphany as well.
 Of course, you certainly can’t forget his ‘Magic Milo’ performance at the Nurses Ball.
 But now he is about to embark onto something new.
 Or is he?

 The previews for Monday reveals that Milo is talking with Shiloh.
 That is rather curious, but now there is a little more detail from the clip that ABC posted on Friday.
 It certainly has General Hospital fans scratching their heads as to why Milo would show up at the Dawn of Day house asking for help.
 Shiloh greets him at the door and then Milo tells him that it’s an honor as he’s shaking his hand.
 He is carrying the Dawn of Day handbook and looks eager to have a chat with Shiloh.